tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_5.md

 I raise my weapon, my hands steady despite the chaos of my thoughts.
 With a breath that feels like it carries the weight of the world, I squeeze the trigger.
 The bullet finds its mark, piercing through his skull.
 The impact is instantaneous.

 Mrs. Thao continues her macabre feast, oblivious to her meal’s death.
 My rifle shifts towards her, the sight aligned with her head.
-My finger hesitates on the trigger, the line between monster and victim blurred in my mind.
+My finger hesitates on the trigger.
+I just don't have it in me to shoot her.

 Then, without warning, a gunshot pierces the air, sharp and definitive.
 Mrs. Thảo's head explodes in a shower of viscous black fluid, her body slumping lifelessly atop Wright's.